kriskowal/kriskowal.com/content/naming-things.md

 Camel case is ambiguous.
 Be specific.

+Avoid `runoncase`.
+You will, in the fullness of time, encounter real combinations of terms with meaningful semanticic differences depending on the place of the invisible delimiter.
+For example, `beans-owing` versus `bean-sowing` is a very real example.

+Notably, Golang sets a strong precedent for `runoncase` for package names.
+The precedent is stronger than this rule.
+But, you can trivially avoid names with undelimited terms, either by using single words, or vestigial intermediate directories.

 This is not arguable: if a file name might appear in an HTTP request, that name is in kebab-case.
 That includes any JavaScript module specifier.